JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.4/Notes.md

 ### Comparing OOP and procedural programming paradigms in development

+## Function
+Use the concept of calling functions multiple times, and only using functions to get an output from an input.
+Mostly used to handle giant data sets.
+An example is Haskell.

+## Logic
+Use queries to solve problems after defining a set of rules.
+An example is Prolog.

 ## Assembly language
 Assembly language is a programming language that uses meumonics to comunicate with the CPU.
 It is a low level language that can be converted into machine code